The Global Handwashing Day -‘Clean hands – A recipe for health’

 Hygiene is important for enhancing nutrition but is not a stand-alone solution.
 Enhancing handwashing with soap is considered a nutrition-sensitive intervention.
 Handwashing avoids diarrheal diseases, which not only contribute to the deaths of many children under five but limit the body’s capacity to assimilate nourishment from food.
 The negative impacts of undernutrition during the first 1,000 days on physical growth, immune system and brain development may be irreversible.

-Promotion of handwashing with soap is estimated to reduce diarrheal diseases by between 27% and 48%.
+The promotion of handwashing with soap is estimated to reduce diarrheal diseases by between 27% and 48%.
 Handwashing with soap and the use of clean drinking water could reduce the loss of nutrients through diarrhea and reduce stunting in children under 5 by up to 15%.
 The contamination of food items with fecal matter is a known cause of chronic environmental enteric dysfunction (EED), also called environmental enteropathy.
 EED reduces the intestines’ capacity to absorb nutrients.
 There is research suggesting that a body experiencing EED cannot absorb nutrients because it is too busy fighting off diseases.
 Children with diarrhea not only eat less but are less able to absorb nutrients from food.
-This makes future diarrhea more likely, since undernourished children are more likely to develop diarrhea.
+This makes future diarrhea more likely since undernourished children are more likely to develop diarrhea.

 Poor hygiene is also linked to wasting and severe acute malnutrition.
 Handwashing at critical times can reduce the likelihood of wasting and is particularly important in the first months of life.
 However, handwashing without improvement in other water, sanitation, hygiene (WASH) and socio-economic factors is unlikely to be sufficient to protect against acute malnutrition.
-A randomized control study in Chad showed that providing a basic WASH package was effective in improving recovery rates from severe acute malnutrition, including the duration of time it took to recover and the amount of weight children regained.
+A randomized control study in Chad showed that providing a basic WASH package was effective in improving recovery rates from severe acute malnutrition, including the duration of time it took to recover and the number of weight children regained.
 Evidence does not consistently show additional benefit to the integration of WASH with nutrition, and more research is needed to understand how hygiene promotion relates to nutrition outcomes.
 Two major studies published in 2018 showed no additional benefit to the integration of WASH with nutrition, compared with nutrition alone.
 Despite these results, the biological pathways that link WASH to nutrition remain plausible and handwashing with soap is likely to remain a vital part of future interventions.

 What you can do